hqer927/-netless-bezier-pencil-plugin/README.md

 ## Principle

-1. This plug-in is mainly implemented based on the Path class of SpriteJS, which realizes the function of drawing Bezier curve through the Path class, and realizes the transition animation of laser pointer through the transition.
+1. This plug-in is mainly implemented based on the Path class of SpriteJS.
+The function of drawing Bezier curve is realized through the Path class, and the transition animation of laser pointer is realized through the transition.
 2. The plugin uses the dual worker+offscreenCanvas mechanism to process the drawing calculation + rendering logic in an independent worker thread.
 Achieved high performance optimization.

 ## Plugin usage